Are you working from home due to the coronavirus outbreak? Us, too.

 Even though we’ve got team members dotted all over the country (and world!), exclusively working from home is new to many of us at Forward Action.

-We know that isolation can cause wellbeing to dip, so our team got together (virtually) to get an action plan in place – and we thought it would be worth sharing.
+We know that isolation can cause wellbeing to dip, so our team got together (virtually) to get an action plan in place.

 Whether you’re brand new to working from home or just looking for some tips, here are some new things we’re trying to keep us all feeling healthy, happy, and connected during these challenging times.